Math 320 syllabus

 Foundations of Mathematics (W)

-C or better in EH 102 or EH 105 and MA 125.
 Suggested Text: Bridge to Higher Mathematics, by Sam Vandervelde.

-Chapters 1 through 7.
+Coverage: Chapters 1 through 7.

-Be able to write mathematics and proofs in a clear, concise, logical, and correct way;
+- Write mathematics and proofs in a clear, concise, logical, and correct way;

 - Be able to state and verify the rules of formal logic and apply them to read and write mathematical arguments;

 - Be able to state, justify and apply various proof techniques (direct, by contradiction, by contrapositive, and by induction)

 - Be able to state, justify and apply the rules of elementary set theory and explain the role of set theory in mathematics;